Chapter 5 here ... Chapter 7 here

 ‘Look at the end of your bed.’

 It was clear, under the layers covered by the bedspread, that he had no underlay.
 ‘Right, let’s put it on.
 Now, you must decide.
 Predominantly green up or green down?’
 He didn’t know what she was talking about.
-‘You have to put the underlay down one way only – ever.’
+‘You have to put the underlay down one way only – forever.’

 ‘Er- green up, white down.’